vintage/jokes_app/README.md

 # Jokes App (Perełki)

-Jokes App is a fully working hybrid mobile app built with Angular 2 & Ionic 2.
+Jokes App is a fully working hybrid mobile app built with Angular & Ionic.
 The original app has been released to Google Play Store & App Store.

 ### Showcase